qho431-web/QHO431-Web-Technologies/README.md

     section Semantics
       Use proper tags: 4: Student
       Enhance accessibility: 5: Student
-      Build terrarium: 5: Student
+      Build Website: 5: Student
 ```

 ![Introduction to HTML](https://github.com/qho431-web/QHO431-Web-Technologies/blob/main/webdev101-html.png)
 > Sketchnote by [Tomomi Imura](https://twitter.com/girlie_mac)

-HTML, or HyperText Markup Language, is the foundation of every website you've ever visited.
+**HTML**, or HyperText Markup Language, is the foundation of every website you've ever visited.
 Think of HTML as the skeleton that gives structure to web pages – it defines where content goes, how it's organized, and what each piece represents.
 While CSS will later "dress up" your HTML with colors and layouts, and JavaScript will bring it to life with interactivity, HTML provides the essential structure that makes everything else possible.

 In this lesson, you'll create the HTML structure for a virtual terrarium interface.
 This hands-on project will teach you fundamental HTML concepts while building something visually engaging.
 You'll learn how to organize content using semantic elements, work with images, and create the foundation for an interactive web application.